korkutanapa/thesiscodes/README.md

-These are the codes that are developed for thesis study by Korkut Anapa The data files are not here
+These are the codes that are developed for thesis study by Korkut Anapa. \\
+The data files are not loaded to GitHub. \\